csvpath/csvpath/docs/variables.md

 A variable value can be treated as a boolean (Python bool) by using the `asbool` qualifier.
 Without `asbool` a variable used alone is an existence test.

+Note, too, that a variable with `asbool` that is assigned a value will return matching, or not, based on interpreting the assigned value as a bool.
+Without the `asbool` qualifier the assignment operation always allows the row to match, regardless of the value assigned.

 <a href='https://github.com/dk107dk/csvpath/blob/main/docs/qualifiers.md'>Read about qualifiers here.</a>

 ## Assignment